-- 1. Walking or biking to school will result in reduced child obesity rates. - 2.
-Sedentary lifestyles have been shown to be associated with a host of long-term health problems. - Sidewalks, bike paths and access to transit increases level of physical activity.
+- 1. Promote walking or biking to school to lower child obesity rates. - 2.
+Encourage activities to counteract a sedentary lifestyles, which have been shown to be associated with a host of long-term health problems. - 3.
+Add sidewalks, bike paths and access to transit to increase levels of physical activity.